 In logic-talk, this is an example of the fallacy known as affirming the consequent.
-The fact that it is a fallacious logical form does not mean it is false.
-It just means that the logical structure of the argument does not guarantee with certainty that it is true.

-Many attempts over the years to discredit the resurrection have tried to offer other explanations for the fact that Jesus was seen by the disciples.
+The fact that it is a fallacious logical form does not mean it is false, it just means that the logical structure of the argument does not guarantee with certainty that it is true.
+Many of the attempts over the years to discredit the resurrection have attempted to offer other explanations for the fact that He was seen by the disciples.
 For example, some have said that He did not really die.
 Others have suggested that the disciples were hallucinating.
 These possible explanations must be examined in light of all the evidence.
 As theories, do these adequately explain all the facts?

-The inductive method was based upon an expanded version of what logicians saw as an invalid deductive form, one incapable of guaranteeing absolute certainty.
-In spite of a similar basic approach, it is not the same as the simplistic form rejected by deductive logicians.
-Inductive approaches commonly utilize three principles to protect the results from error: (1.)
+I mentioned that the inductive method was based upon an expanded version of what logicians saw as an invalid deductive form, one incapable of guaranteeing absolute certainty.
+The value of the inductive method is that it does produce useful results.
+In spite of a similar basic approach, it is not the same as the simplistic form rejected by the deductive logicians.
+Inductive approaches commonly utilize three important principles to protect the results from error: (1.)
 Repetition; (2.)
 Converging Evidences; and (3.)
 Cross Examination.